Arthur Freed

-Arthur Freed (September 9, 1894 – April 12, 1973) was an American lyricist and Hollywood film producer.
+Arthur Freed (née Grossman; September 9, 1894 – April 12, 1973) was an American lyricist and a Hollywood film producer.
 He won the Academy Award for Best Picture twice, in 1951 for An American in Paris and in 1958 for Gigi.
-Both films were musicals.
-In addition, he produced and was also a co-lyricist for the film Singin' in the Rain.
+Both films were musicals, and both were directed by Vincente Minnelli.
+In addition, he produced the film Singin' in the Rain, the soundtrack for which primarily consisted of songs he co-wrote earlier in his career.
+In the decades following his death, Freed has become the subject of several sexual harassment allegations, most notably from actress Shirley Temple and actress and dancer Barrie Chase.

 Early life

-Freed was born to a Jewish family in Charleston, South Carolina, and wrote poetry while a high schooler at Phillips Exeter Academy.
+Freed was born to a Jewish family in Charleston, South Carolina, and wrote poetry as a high schooler at Phillips Exeter Academy.
 After graduating in 1914, he began his career as a song-plugger and pianist in Chicago.
-After meeting Minnie Marx, he sang as part of the act of her sons, the Marx Brothers, on the vaudeville circuit, and also wrote material for the brothers.
+After meeting Minnie Marx, he sang as part of her sons' act, the Marx Brothers, on the vaudeville circuit and also wrote material for them.

-He soon began to write songs, and was eventually hired by Metro-Goldwyn-Mayer.
+He soon began to write songs, and he was hired by Metro-Goldwyn-Mayer.
 For years, he wrote lyrics for numerous films, many set to music by Nacio Herb Brown.